Try / chDB in Y minutes

 Writing data

-The easiest way to export data is to use the output format (the second parameter in the query
+The easiest way to export data is to use the output format (the second parameter in the query method), and then write the data to disk:

 from pathlib import Path